dhcai21/RVHaplo/README.md

 `-or | --overlap_read`

-Minimum length of overlap for creating edges between two read in the read graph.
+Minimum length of overlap for creating edges between reads in the read graph.

 `-wr | --weight_read`